base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 This article will provide an overview of the [Foundry](https://book.getfoundry.sh/) development toolchain, and show you how to deploy a contract to **Base Goerli** testnet.

 Foundry is a powerful suite of tools to develop, test, and debug your smart contracts.
 It is comprised of several individual tools:
-- `forge`: the main workhorse of Foundry — for developing, testing, building, and deploying contracts
+- `forge`: the main workhorse of Foundry — for developing, testing, compiling, and deploying smart contracts
 - `cast`: a command-line tool for performing Ethereum RPC calls (e.g. interacting with contracts, sending transactions, and getting onchain data)
-- `anvil`: a local testnet node, for testing contract behavior from a frontend or interacting over RPC
+- `anvil`: a local testnet node, for testing contract behavior from a frontend or over RPC
-- `chisel`: an advanced Solidity [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), for trying out Solidity snippets on a local or forked network
+- `chisel`: a Solidity [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), for trying out Solidity snippets on a local or forked network

 Foundry offers extremely fast feedback loops (due to the under-the-hood Rust implementation) and less context switching — because we'll be writing our contracts, tests, and deployment scripts **All** in Solidity!